 Shortly after introducing the Torripac into the market late last year, John Thompson won a contract to manufacture and supply a 4 t/h Torripac unit for a new rum distillery being built in Grenada in the Caribbean.
 The fuel in this instance is bagasse, the waste product from sugar cane.
 However, due to the comparative small size of this operation as opposed to sugar mills, a typical John Thompson watertube boiler would not have been the correct product.
 The packaged Torripac was a perfect fit for this customer.

-John Thompson completed manufacture of the boiler in November 2018 and is scheduled to install and commission it in the distillery during the first half of 2019.View John Thompson’s new Torripac package boiler pdf
+John Thompson completed manufacture of the boiler in November 2018 and is scheduled to install and commission it in the distillery during the first half of 2019.View Torripac biomass-fired boiler advert pdf